NEU-ABLE-LAB/able-workflow-copier/docs/README.md

 ## Building the documentation locally

-    Before `mkdocs` can build the documentation, source files must be generated by snakemake.
-From the root directory of the project, run:

     ```bash
-    snakemake docs_build
+    mkdocs build  --config-file docs/mkdocs.yml
     ```

-    The assumes that you have already set up the minimal environment for running the workflow with snakemake.
+    The assumes that you have already set up the development environment.
     See the main `README.md` file for instructions.

 ## Serving the documentation locally

     ```bash`
-    snakemake docs_serve
+    mkdocs serve --config-file docs/mkdocs.yml
     ```

 ## More information